J. D. Griggs: Colorado Crush

 Griggs played in 9 games with the Colorado Crush during the 2016 season.

 Spokane Empire

 On February 9, 2017, Griggs signed with the Spokane Empire.
 Griggs was named First-team All-Indoor Football League in 2017.
-Led the IFL in sacks in 2017.
+Led the IFL in sacks and tackles for loss in 2017.

 Massachusetts Pirates

 Griggs signed with the Massachusetts Pirates of the National Arena League for the 2018 season where he was named 1st-Team All-NAL while recording 8.5 sacks and 1 forced fumble.
 During the 2019 season, Griggs recorded 9.5 sacks while being named 1st-Team All-NAL for the second consecutive year.
 The 2020 season was canceled due to COVID-19 and Griggs resigned with the Massachusetts Pirates for the 2021 season.
-He appeared in 15 games while recording 2.5 sacks.
+He appeared in 15 games while recording 2.5 sacks, 2 TDs, 9 pass breakups, 14 tackles for loss, 4 block kicks.
+He was a key factor in winning the 2021 Indoor Football League United Bowl.

 Frisco Fighters

 On December 16, 2021, Griggs signed with the Frisco Fighters of the Indoor Football League (IFL).
 On October 24, 2022, Griggs was released by the Fighters.
 On January 13, 2023, Griggs re-signed with the Fighters for the 2023 season.